Mating Season

 Perhaps it’s only fitting that the Antichrist would be delivered via handbasket, what with the infernal cliché and all.
 But given the cargo, you’d think some precautions would’ve been in order to, y’know, make sure the diabolical baby made it to the right set of parents.

-That’s exactly what didn’t happen in Season One, when the demon Crowley (the same dude who tempted Eve into plucking a certain fruit off a certain tree) dropped the child off at an abbey filled with satanic nuns.
-Tasked with slipping the baby to an unsuspecting U.S. ambassador on his wife, the infant Antichrist was instead shuffled off to a middle-class pair of Brits without anyone knowing it.
+That’s exactly what didn’t happen in Season 1, when the demon Crowley (the same dude who tempted Eve into plucking a certain fruit off a certain tree) dropped the child off at an abbey filled with satanic nuns.
+Tasked with slipping the baby to an unsuspecting U.S. ambassador and his wife, the infant Antichrist was instead shuffled off to a middle-class pair of Brits without anyone knowing it.

 That was a problem for all concerned, really.
 For the agents of heaven and hell, it meant they’d lost the kid meant to kickstart the events of Revelation, giving them the war they’d all been dreaming of for millennia.
 But for Crowley and his angelic counterpart, Aziraphale, it meant their bosses might discover their conspiring to stop Armageddon.